ngfelixl/vectormath/README.md

 const vector = vector1.cross(vector2);  // [0, 0, 1]
 ```

-The last multiplication is the element-wise multiplication.
+The last multiplication is the element-wise multiplication / division.
 For this purpose
-the `multiplyElementWise` is provided.
-It requires two equally dimensioned
+the `multiplyElementWise` or `divideElementWise` is provided.
+It requires two
-vectors and returns a vector with the same dimension.
+equally dimensioned vectors and returns a vector with the same dimension.

 ### 2.9 Rotation